Apple Launches Video-Streaming Service For $4.99 A Month

 Along with the new streaming service, Tuesday's announcements, which included a $4.99 monthly cost for the new Apple Arcade gaming service, represent a continuing shift in the importance of services to Apple's bottom line.

 For years, the iPhone represented the majority of Apple's sales, but the company has seen its numbers drop.
-In the third quarter, iPhone sales made up less than half of Apple's revenues — down from 63% four years ago.
+In Apple's fiscal third quarter, which ended June 29, iPhone sales made up less than half of Apple's revenues — down from 63% four years ago.
 China isn't just where iPhones are made; it's also one of the top markets for the device.
-But amid China's economic slowdown, Apple's sales in China, Taiwan and Hong Kong fell 19% in the third quarter from a year earlier.
+But amid China's economic slowdown, Apple's sales in China, Taiwan and Hong Kong fell 19% in Apple's third quarter from a year earlier.